Close Button

 Read More

-Blog Background Image Living alone can be an invigorating feeling.
+Living alone can be an invigorating feeling.
 Being able to do what you like whenever you like, while simultaneously feeling you’ve hit the height of being a fully-fledged adult.
 No matter how long you’ve lived alone, we’re sure you’ve had some hidden costs that took you by surprise.
 This could be anything from the water bill to council rates and everything in between that all need to be factored into your budget before you enjoy the benefits of living alone.
-Before choosing to live on your own, here are some of the hidden costs to be aware of.

 Ongoing costs: